Text Size

 Covenant Significance

 Esther 4 is covenantally significant because the threatened Jewish people are brought into mourning and the queen must decide whether she will stand with them.
-Mordecai’s confidence that relief and deliverance will arise for the Jews reflects trust that God will preserve His covenant people, even though God is not named.
+Mordecai’s confidence that relief and deliverance will arise for the Jews reflects trust that God will preserve his covenant people, even though God is not named.
 Esther’s decision becomes a means through which covenant preservation will move forward.

 Gospel Clarity

 Esther 4 does not directly announce the gospel, but it powerfully prepares gospel categories.
 A condemned people needs deliverance.
 A mediator must identify with them and risk death by approaching the throne.
 Esther’s courage is real, but it is limited and typological by pattern only.
-The gospel reveals the greater Mediator, Jesus Christ, who fully identifies with His people, approaches the judgment we deserve, gives His life willingly, and rises to secure deliverance that cannot be reversed.
+The gospel reveals the greater Mediator, Jesus Christ, who fully identifies with his people, approaches the judgment we deserve, gives his life willingly, and rises to secure deliverance that cannot be reversed.

 Formation Aim